MariusNea/Aurora/README.txt

 For publishing a plugin please check www.mariusneagoe.com

-You can download an working example from https://mariusneagoe.com/aurora-2/.
-There is no need to install anything.
+You can download and run the executable from https://mariusneagoe.com/aurora-2/.